Structured-Markdown/structured_markdown/README.md

 ## SMD vs MD
 All squares are rectangles, but not all rectangles are squares.
-The same can be said of SMD.
+The same can be said of SMD - Markdown documents are valid SMD documents, but not necessarily the other way around.
 With that out of the way, what's the difference?

 A SMD document is made of layers.